Shout (Devo album): Production

 Shout was the final studio album by the 1976–1985 line-up of Devo, with their third and most prominent drummer, Alan Myers, leaving the band shortly after the album's release.
 According to the book We Are Devo, Myers cited a lack of creative fulfillment as his reason for leaving the band, something that he had felt since Devo's move to Los Angeles in the late 1970s.
 Devo's increased use of drum machines and electronics through the years had greatly reduced Myers' role in the band, although Casale has said that he begged Myers not to leave.

-In a 2007 interview with Billboard magazine, Casale stated that Shout was the biggest regret of his career, "because the Fairlight [synthesizer] just kind of took over everything on that record.
+In a 2007 interview with Billboard magazine, Casale stated that Shout was the biggest regret of his career, "because the Fairlight just kind of took over everything on that record.
 I mean, I loved the songwriting and the ideas, but the Fairlight kind of really determined the sound."
 According to a 2005 interview with the band's guitarist, Bob Mothersbaugh, "Mark and Jerry kept saying in interviews that the guitar was obsolete and wanted to prove it with the Shout album."
-In 2017, Casale, in response to a question from a fan on Twitter, stated that recording the album was even "too painful to talk about."
+In 2016, Casale, in response to a question from a fan on Twitter, stated that recording the album was even "too painful to talk about."

+In 2025, Mark Mothersbaugh stated that "I don’t think any of us feel like we love it", adding that "by the time we got to Shout, me and Bob Casale were the only ones that were showing up for rehearsal and writing".